jarun/nnn/README.md

 #### Shell completion

-Search keyword and option completion scripts for Bash, Fish and Zsh can be found in respective subdirectories of [`scripts/auto-completion/`](scripts/auto-completion).
+Option completion scripts for Bash, Fish and Zsh can be found in respective subdirectories of [`scripts/auto-completion/`](scripts/auto-completion).
 Please refer to your shell's manual for installation instructions.

 #### USAGE